Blackwell-Security/blackwell-agent/packages/aix/README.md

-Wazuh RPM packages for IBM AIX
+Blackwell RPM packages for IBM AIX
 ==============================

-In this repository, you can find the necessary tools to build a Wazuh package for AIX.
+In this repository, you can find the necessary tools to build a Blackwell package for AIX.

 ## Building AIX packages

-Please, visit the following link for the full AIX packages building documentation: [Generate Wazuh AIX packages.](https://documentation.wazuh.com/current/development/packaging/generate-aix-package.html)
+Please, visit the following link for the full AIX packages building documentation: [Generate Blackwell AIX packages.](https://documentation.blackwell.com/current/development/packaging/generate-aix-package.html)

 ## More Packages